Simulating Meson Scattering on Spin Quantum Simulators: Confined and deconfined excitations in the Ising model

 The energy of an arbitrary $\hat{\sigma}^x$-basis state relative to the fully polarized ground state can be written as a sum of two contributions: the energy required for each flipped spin, which for an infinite chain is given by $m_0 = 2 h^x + 4 \sum_{r=1}^{\infty} J(r)$, and an attractive pairwise potential $-4J(r)$ between each pair of flipped spins separated by a distance $r$.
 Here, we have defined $J(r) \coloneqq J_{ij}$ for $|r_i-r_j| \coloneqq r$.
 The form of the spin-spin interactions, therefore, determines the spectrum of kinks and two-kink states that can exist in the system for a given $h^x$.
 Kinks experience an attractive kink-kink interaction potential $V(\ell)$ shown in \cref{fig:Potential-Bands}(a) and given by

 For systems with $h^x>0$, or for systems with $h^x=0$ and an interaction coupling that decays sufficiently slowly, i.e., power-law decay with $1 < \alpha \leq 2$, the potential energy $V(\ell)$ of a pair of kinks increases without bound as the distance $\ell$ between the kinks is increased~\cite{liu_confined_2019,lerose_quasilocalized_2019}.
-This confines all kinks into two-kink bound states labelled by the distance $\ell$ and hence called $\ell$-mesons, shown in \cref{fig:MesonIllustrations}(a) for $\ell = 1$ and described by \cref{eq:lmeson}.
-When $h^x = 0$ and the couplings decay more quickly, i.e., exponential decay with $\beta > 0$ or power-law decay with $\alpha > 2$, the kinks experience an interaction potential that saturates at long distances.
-In this case, as $\ell$-meson energies converge to the finite value $V(\infty)$, an infinitesimal transverse field will unbind kinks for large $\ell$.
-Thus, in the presence of a non-vanishing transverse field, the low-energy energy spectrum consists of a finite number of two-kink bound-states below the continuum of unbound kink states~\cite{collura2022discrete}.
-Under these circumstances, for a vanishingly small transverse field, the form given in \cref{eq:lmeson} describes bound two-kink states when $\ell$ is small and unbound two-kink states when $\ell$ is large.
+For an example, see the black and red curves in \cref{fig:Potential-Bands}(a).
+This confines all kinks into two-kink bound states labeled by the distance $\ell$ and hence called $\ell$-mesons, shown in \cref{fig:MesonIllustrations}(a) for $\ell = 1$ and described by \cref{eq:lmeson}.
+When $h^x = 0$ and the couplings decay more quickly, i.e., exponential decay with $\beta > 0$ or power-law decay with $\alpha > 2$, the kinks experience an interaction potential that saturates at long distances, see blue curve in \cref{fig:Potential-Bands}(a).
+In this case, as $\ell$-meson energies converge to the finite value $V(\infty)$, an infinitesimal transverse field will unbind pairs of kinks separated by an infinite distance.
+In the presence of a non-vanishing transverse field, we can define a critical separation $\ell_c$ between two kinks such that $h^z$ endows kinks separated by $\ell \geq \ell_c$ with enough kinetic energy to unbind them~\cite{surace2024stringbreaking}.
+Thus, the low-energy spectrum consists of a finite number of two-kink bound-states as well as single-kink states below the continuum of unbound kink states~\cite{collura2022discrete}.
+Under these circumstances, for a small transverse field, the form given in \cref{eq:lmeson} describes bound two-kink states when $\ell<\ell_c$ and unbound two-kink states when $\ell \geq \ell_c$.
 Although pairs of kinks are no longer confined for all $\ell$, therefore breaking the analogy with confined quarks, we continue to refer to these two-kink bound states as $\ell$-mesons.
 Note that, in the nearest-neighbor model, confinement can only occur if $h^x \neq 0$~\cite{mccoy_two-dimensional_1978,DELFINO1996469}.